Embracing More Gratitude and Positivity (Without Wanting to Roll Your Eyes)

 Free yourself up to notice and receive little unexpected surprises.
 Once you’ve accepted what’s true and unchangeable (even if it's just for now): what little gifts in your environment can you pause to notice, that might suddenly make your reality just a little more joyful, easy, or pleasant?

-I’ll give you a quick example.
+I’ll give you a small example.
 Joe and I got home late one night last weekend, and had to park in the lot furthest away from our building.
 The second we pulled into our parking spot, it started pouring – and of course, we had no coats or umbrellas.
-After about 30 seconds of angrily wishing it wasn’t raining, or kicking myself for not grabbing an umbrella on our way out that morning – I surrendered to the reality that we were gonna get wet.
+After about 30 seconds of cursing the rain and kicking myself for not grabbing an umbrella on our way out – I surrendered to the reality that we were gonna get wet.
 But then!
 About halfway through our sloshy jog from the car to the front door, I noticed the sidewalk was shaded by a giant tree… and the pavement under it was completely dry.
 A tiny unexpected little gift from nature, and just noticing it turned my whole mood around.

-Now, I want to hear: which of these tips jumps out at you, and which one could you decide to focus on for the next week to cultivate more positivity and gratitude in your daily life?
+Which of these tips jumps out at you, and which one could you decide to focus on for the next week to cultivate more positivity and gratitude in your daily life?
 Or, do you have another go-to tactic for staying positive?
-Let me know in the comments below!
+Let me know!